-In recent years, there's been a great deal of debate about what the government defines as "for the public good."
-Using eminent domain for schools, roads and courthouses has given way to developers looking to build condos and retail outlet malls.
-The Supreme Court weighed in with a landmark decision that paves the way for even more wide-reaching definitions of public good.
+Using eminent domain for schools, roads and courthouses has given way to developers looking to build condos and outlet malls.
+The Supreme Court weighed in with a landmark decision in 2005 that has paved the way for even more wide-reaching definitions of "public good."

-In this article, we'll learn about the eminent domain process and examine some recent abuses of these powers.
+In this article, we'll explain the eminent domain process and examine some abuses of the powers.

 The Process of Eminent Domain

-The legal process of eminent domain is called condemnation, and it varies by state -- but the basic steps are similar.
+Legally, eminent domain is also called condemnation.
+The process varies by state, but the basic steps are similar.
 Once the local government decides that it needs a parcel of land or a building, it contacts the owner to negotiate a selling price.
 At this point there are three different paths the process can take:

 - If the property owner agrees with the sale and price, then the government issues payment and the landowner gives up the deed.
-This is the simple route and usually the road less traveled.
+This is the simplest route.

-- Many times the property owner doesn't agree with the sale price.
+- Many times the property owner doesn't agree with the price.
 In this situation, the two parties proceed to a hearing where "fair value" is established.
-Attorneys and appraisers are involved, and the property owner can request that a jury make the decision.
+Attorneys and appraisers are involved, and the property owner can request that a jury make a decision.

-- Sometimes the property owner refuses sale entirely.
-When this happens, the government files a court action and posts public notice of the hearing.
+- Sometimes the property owner refuses to sell.
+When that happens, the government files a court action and posts public notice of the hearing.
 In the hearing, the government must prove that it tried to negotiate the sale and that the takeover is for public use.
 If the government wins, an appraiser establishes fair market value and the property owner is paid and evicted.
 Both sides are allowed to appeal the decision.

-When a business owner is forced from a building he or she leases, he or she is still entitled to compensation.
+When a business owner is forced from a leased building, he or she is entitled to compensation.
 Typically, this means the value of the lease is paid, in addition to improvements made by the tenant.
-The tenant can also ask for payment for the amount of lost business due to the move.
+The tenant also can ask for payment for the amount of lost business.

-In the next section, we'll look at a recent Supreme Court ruling that some say paved the way for eminent domain abuse.
+In the next section, we'll look at a Supreme Court ruling that some say has paved the way for eminent domain abuse.

 Eminent Domain Abuses

-One business owner in Mesa, Ariz., also fought back and won his eminent domain case.
-The owner of a brake and repair shop was being muscled out of the business his father started by a local politician looking to get an Ace Hardware in its place.
-The hardware store was only a few blocks away, but there was more land for expansion where the car shop operated.
-Instead of going to the auto shop to negotiate, the hardware store owner went straight to the City of Mesa to ask them to take the property and sell it to him.
-The brake shop owner held his ground and the Arizona Court of Appeals ruled in his favor [source: CBS News].
+A business owner in Mesa, Arizona also fought back and won his eminent domain case.
+The owner of a brakes and repair shop was being muscled out of the business his father started by a local politician looking to get an Ace Hardware in its place.
+The hardware store was only a few blocks away, but there was more land for expansion where the brakes shop operated.
+Instead of negotiating, the hardware store owner asked the City of Mesa to take the property and sell it to him.
+The brakes shop owner held his ground and the Arizona Court of Appeals ruled in his favor [source: CBS News].

 One case that was not successful was in New York City, just a few blocks from Times Square.
 A corner building was taken under eminent domain for the purpose of erecting a new headquarters for The New York Times.
 The state of New York declared the block "blighted" and ruled in favor of the newspaper giant.
 The owner was forced to give up the building his family had owned for more than 100 years [source: CBS News].

 If a government official comes to your door talking eminent domain, it's important that you know your rights as a homeowner.
-Groups like the Castle Coalition and Natural-Rights help to educate homeowners and fight eminent domain abuse.
+Groups like the Castle Coalition help educate homeowners about eminent domain abuse.